bitsofcotton/puts_cc/README.md

 There's preceders Tensor representation of the text set (with a way different to this) R.B. ieee 2004.

 # Status
-Checking and testing implementation through test.cc . lword.hh, corpus.hh is a little stable, others are being in test.
+Checking the implementation before to freeze. abbrev function is a little unstable now.

 # Example of using as a library
 Please refer tools.cc, and please include with namespace block but include guard should harms.

 # Example of using as web interface
-Please move to directory that php file and prep.py file and tools executable as puts executable.
+Please move the files to directory that php files and prep.py file and tools executable as puts executable.
 And please mkdir data directory as configured permissions.
 And for normal use, mysql compatible database and php executable environment and python-mysql environment is needed.
 And, please configure the executable paths.